linusromland/AIBuddy/README.md

 ## Environment Variables

 To run the project, you must create a `.env` file in your project root directory if you're running the project locally.
 For Docker, you must set the environment variables in the Docker container.
-The required environment variables are:
+The environment variables are:

 | Variable Name           | Description                    | Required |
 | ----------------------- | ------------------------------ | -------- |